 Keep reading to find out exactly how to measure outcomes of a program and get tips for applying these strategies to your organization’s processes.

-We’ve talked a lot about outcomes measurement for your organization in general, but we haven’t yet specifically talked about how to measure outcomes of a program.
+We’ve talked a lot about outcomes measurement for your organization in general, but we haven’t yet specifically talked about how to measure the outcomes of a program.
 While the process scales pretty well, there are some specific things you should keep in mind when evaluating specific programs.

 Having the right software tools in place can significantly ease the process of outcomes reporting.
 However, even the best software tool requires a certain amount of forethought and planning.